Licence Application Guide

 Mail your completed application form and all attachments to:

-We recommend sending it using Canada Post and make sure you get a tracking number so it is guaranteed to arrive.
+We recommend to get a tracking number so your application is guaranteed to arrive.
 You don’t want to have to do this all over again!

 Vintage European style deer head framed illustration from The Queen's Jubilee and Toronto "Called Back" from 1887 to 1847.
 This Revised Edition Contains the Progress of the City from 1886 to 1887, Etc by Conyngham Crawford Taylor (1887).